This blog post aims to show you some of the surefire ways to stop a dog whining at night as well as why dog whining happens in the first place.

 Why Dogs Whine at Night

 Like humans, dogs also have a way to express their emotions.
 Just as they show their love and happiness, they also display sadness in many forms.

-Here are 8 reasons why dogs whine at night.
+Here are 8 reasons why dogs whine at night

 - Separation Anxiety